Halid Šabanović: Angers

 In June 2022, Šabanović was transferred to French outfit Angers for an undisclosed fee.
 He made his official debut for the team on 7 August against Nantes.
+On 8 April 2023, in a league match against Lille, he scored his first goal for the team.

+On 30 January 2024, Šabanović was loaned by Valenciennes until the end of the season.

 International career

 Šabanović represented Bosnia and Herzegovina at various youth levels.